 Rubber-soled shoes and sneakers are best for active children.
 For safety reasons, children may not wear flip-flops, crocs, jellies, Natives or cowboy boots with slick soles.
 Sandals often get sand or rocks in them; boots may be hazardous and dressy shoes are very slippery.
-Walking EC Parent Manual 2021-2022 revised 9.15.2022 - 43 - and running are a part of a child's day, and he / she needs sturdy shoes that will not fall off.
+Walking and running are a part of a child's day, and he / she needs sturdy shoes that will not fall off.
 We ask that each child keep at school a pair of snow/rain boots labeled with the child's name.
 We want all the children to be able to play outdoors in the snow or when it is wet.